Art History Senior Thesis

 The senior thesis is the culmination of four years of college work.
 It can be used as evidence of excellence in applying for jobs or graduate school.
 The thesis constitutes a large research paper of approximately 30 pages.
 In order to do well, the student must gather information together, share the information with the professor, write and rewrite the paper, approximately four times, and ultimately defend the project.
 The paper itself must show evidence of an entire semester's work and cannot, therefore, be done in a matter of days or weeks, but must evolve and grow through fruitful exchange of ideas between student and professor.
 The paper must be well-researched and well-written, and attention to detail, spelling, grammar, proofreading, correct footnotes, bibliography form, illustrations, and neat presentation are all important.

-Although students begin their research and writing during the fall semester, papers are not usually completed before the end of the spring semester.
+Although students begin their research and writing during the spring semester of their junior year (in ARTH 487 - Art History Research & Methods), the thesis is completed by the end of the fall semester of their senior year.
 At the end of that semester, students present a synopsis of their major arguments to the art and art history faculty and invited guests in a public presentation.
 At this time students read a shorter version of their thesis and illustrate it with accompanying slides.
 Although the thesis generally establishes the grade, students who either do not attend the public presentations, or do an extremely careless and thoughtless presentation, may receive a much lower grade or an F for the course.

 - Research paper of approximately 30 pages.
 Student should consider that the senior thesis paper must be longer and more thorough than a short paper or term paper done as part of the requirements for a course.
 The final paper must show evidence of extensive work.
 The paper must be well-written and well-presented.
-Students should expect to rewrite the paper several times (3 to 6 times).
+Students should expect to rewrite the paper several times.

 - Evidence of extensive research through bibliography and footnotes/endnotes.
 Students should show their familiarity with a variety of research sources, including an extensive use of books (not text books) and articles.
 Students should show familiarity with the major scholarship on their topic and be able to relate it to the theory covered in the course.